tohyuting/tp/docs/DeveloperGuide.md

    1. Test case: Invalid Prefix or missing compulsory Prefixes.

-      Case 1: `edit ct/s i/1 n/Alice Pte Ltd p/90345623 e/alice@gmail.com z/large `</br>Case 2: `edit ct/s i/1`<br>
+      Case 1: `edit ct/s i/1 n/Alice Pte Ltd p/90345623 e/alice@gmail.com z/large `

+      Case 2: `edit ct/s i/1`<br>
       Expected: No supplier is edited.
 For Case 1: Error message specifying that one of the prefixes used is not recognised will be shown.
 For Case 2: Error message specifying that at least one field to edit must be provided will be shown.
 A help message for edit command will also be displayed to guide user accordingly.
 SupplierList on GUI remains unchanged.

    1. Test case: Edits a supplier with existing SUPPLIER_NAME in list e.g. `edit ct/s i/1 n/Bob Pte Ltd` followed by `edit ct/s i/2 n/Bob Pte Ltd`<br>
       Expected: No supplier is edited.
-An error will occur and a message will be displayed, stating that the edited field(s) result in no change to the supplier.
+An error will occur and a message will be displayed, stating that the edited field result in no change to the supplier.
 It will also prompt users to do a check on the arguments to ensure that their inputs are correct.
 SupplierList on GUI remain unchanged.

 ### Editing a Warehouse